GNOME/gnome-control-center/docs/CONTRIBUTING.md

 ## Pull Request Process

-1. Ensure your code compiles and doesn't break anything.
-Run `meson test -C <builddir>` before creating the pull request.
-2. If you're adding new API, it must be properly documented.
+1. Create a fork in GitLab and push your work to there
+2. Open a Merge Request
+  1. Always allow maintainer edits
+  2. Mark the Merge Request as WIP if your work is not ready to be reviewed
+3. Assign the correct maintainer to the Merge Request (see [`MAINTAINERS.md`][maintainers] to select the correct maintainer)
-3. The commit message is formatted as follows:
+4. Format commit messages as follows:
    ```
    component: <summary>
    ‌